Engineering Management MSc

 - Supply Chain Management

-There are no optional units.
+There are no optional modules.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.